Male infertility at a glance

 Testosterone Therapy – A Common Cause of Infertility

-Causes of and contributors to these conditions can be numerous and complex, including:
+Other causes and contributors to male infertility can be numerous and complex, including:

 - Exposure to toxic substances, chemotherapy or radiation